Last Updated on

 Today, I want to share how I use the File Renaming Presets to improve image organization and image discovery in Lightroom.
+The file renaming presets is one of the nine types of presets in Lightroom.

 When you import new photos to Lightroom, you have the option to rename all the files during the import process.
 But not many photographers use this option or know of its existence.